Tourism stocks knock Britain's FTSE after Brussels explosions

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Kit Rees; Editing by Alison Williams)
+(Additional reporting by Kit Rees; Editing by Angus MacSwan and Andrew Heavens)